-Students desiring to pursue a graduate certificate must meet the same admission requirements as those seeking the Master of Science in Cyber Security and are subject to all University policies and procedures.
-Course work completed as a part of a graduate certificate can be applied to the MSCS degree within five years of completion.
+Students desiring to pursue a Graduate Certificate must meet the same admission requirements as those seeking the Master of Science in Cyber Security and are subject to all University policies and procedures. .
+Graduate Certificate courses can be applied to the MSCS degree.